drmikehenry/install-linux/install-linux.md

 - For each Incoming folder, View | Sorted by | Threaded.

+- For Trash folder, Right-click | Properties:

+  - General Information | Check "When getting new messages for this account, always check this folder".

+  - Retention Policy | Uncheck "Use my account settings"

+  - Retention Policy | Check "Delete messages more than 60 days old".

 ### Thunderbird Profile Name

 Thunderbird creates profiles with random, unpredictable names.
 Many files embed